 In terms of the number of expats that live in Madrid, figures show that there’s a reasonably high concentration.
 In the city and surrounding area, an estimated 10,000 British expats are living there.
 These figures are likely due to the primary position that the city plays in the economy of Europe and the ample job opportunities for expats that move there.

-If you think of the main cities in Spain, Barcelona is probably somewhere near the top of the pile.
-This city has always been massively popular with tourists due to its generally warmer weather, position on the coast and relaxed way of life.
+If you think of the main cities in Spain, Barcelona is probably somewhere near the top of the list.
+This city has always been hugely popular with tourists due to its generally warmer weather, position on the coast and relaxed way of life.

-Due to its massive popularity, the city is one of the most expensive options in the country to live in.
+Due to its popularity, the city is one of the most expensive options to live in Spain.
 Barcelona sees rental and purchase prices of properties within the top three most expensive in Spain.

 Occasionally referred to as a mini Paris, the city contains stunning architecture and is rich in history.
-It is also famous for its pintxo which is best experienced in the Parte Vieja.
-For those that like a drink or two the old city centre holds the record for having the highest concentration of bars in the world.
+It’s also famous for its pintxo which is best experienced in the Parte Vieja.
+For those that like a drink or two, the old city centre holds the record for having the highest concentration of bars in the world.

-In terms of the British population of Malaga these are at a similar level to those in Alicante, with anything from 19,300 through to 90,463 individual expats working, retiring or studying in the area.
+In terms of the British population of Malaga, these are at a similar level to those in Alicante, with anything from 19,300 through to 90,463 individual expats working, retiring or studying in the area.

 Valencia is a popular area to live in for those that love great food, with their famous Falles festival held every March.
 The city also sees many expats visit and move there to experience the year round culture with a particular focus on art and architecture.

-Our network of removal companies are fully verified by us and reviewed by you, giving you peace of mind on your trip to a new life in Spain.
+Our network of removal companies are fully verified by us and reviewed by you, giving you peace of mind during your trip to a new life in Spain.
 Just fill in a quick and easy form and save up to 70% on your house removal today.